coreboot/coreboot/Documentation/contributing/gerrit_guidelines.md

 recommendations for what could be changed to resolve the issue the patch addresses.
 * Don't modify other people's patches without their consent.
 * Be respectful to others when commenting.
+Don't use AI to reply to humans.
 * Don’t submit patches that you know will break other platforms.